Federal parity law is on verge of implementation

 The exemption is limited.
 A health plan may exempt itself only for one year, and then must again comply with the parity requirement in the following year.

 Given the limited duration of the exemption and that few plans are expected to meet the cost exemption threshold, it is unlikely that many plans will seek this exemption.

 The question-and-answer guide provided in PDF format at the end of this article addresses many more aspects of the Wellstone-Domenici Parity Act.
-Further information also is available in the November 6, 2008 special issue of this PracticeUpdate e-newsletter devoted to the parity law.

 We will continue providing members with information and guidance as federal agencies publish regulations to implement the new law early in 2010.